nadialefebvre/monty-hall-solution/README.md

 - **Scala:** Programming language used for the implementation of the Monty Hall Simulation, combining both object-oriented and functional programming.

-- **Scala standard library:** Used built-in features and collections (such as `Random` and `Try`) from the Scala standard library for random number generation, error handling and data manipulation.
+- **Scala standard library:** Used built-in features and collections (such as `Random`) from the Scala standard library for random number generation and data manipulation.

 ## Code design choices